Thousands are Misdiagnosed With Dementia Every Year

 “The only way to accurately diagnose a progressive disorder is to make progressive assessments,” he shares.
 “Multiple evaluations over time help us to see what is causing the cognitive symptoms.
 It takes studying the small things, and truly engaging with the patient.”

-The University of Miami Memory Disorders Center (UM-MDC), where Dr. Camargo practices, is one of 13 memory disorder clinics partly supported by the State of Florida Department of Elder Affairs, Alzheimer’s Disease Initiative (ADI).
+The Memory Disorders Center, where Dr. Camargo practices, is one of 13 memory disorder clinics partly supported by the State of Florida Department of Elder Affairs, Alzheimer’s Disease Initiative (ADI).
 The program uses a collaborative team of experts from the Department of Psychiatry & Behavioral Sciences Center on Aging and the Department of Neurology.

 “At least a handful of patients a day at emergency rooms across the country and world may be misdiagnosed,” he says.
 “Doctors are doing their best but are not often trained in the subtleties.
 They are seeing the patients at only one point in time.”